4awpawz/trio-docs/source/fragments/docs/learn/filenamesandpermalinks.md

 * File source/fragments/abc/contact.md would be generated as public/abc/contact/index.html and its permalink would be /abc/contact/.

-## Naming and linking conventions for blog article pages
+## Naming And Linking Conventions For Blog Article Pages

 Trio requires that blog article page file names be of the form `yyyy-mm-dd-articlename.md|.html` and the file name and linking conventions that Trio employs for blog article pages is as follows: